INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

 You can also find many different versions of Pepsi Cola including special Japanese blend Pepsi, and Pepsi Zero.

-No.5: Japanese Energy Drinks
+No.5: Japan Energy Drinks

 The Japanese work ethic is such that many employees must work their bums off – long hours, little sleep – so a caffeinated drink or two might be the only way to get through the day!

-Try these coffee/caffeine infused drinks for size.
+Try these Japanese canned drinks for size.

 - Kirin Power Water